github/docs/content/osmand/widgets/radius-ruler.md

 ## How to configure it

-On your Androind device: Press the widget to select one of three modes - the black scale, the gray one, or no scale (only ruler).
+<b>On your Androind device:</b> Press the widget to select one of three modes - the black scale, the gray one, or no scale (only ruler).

 You can also adjust this setting and the way the widget looks in
 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.map_widget_config %} → {% data variables.android-values.map_widget_right %} → {% data variables.android-values.radius_ruler_item %}